Adamancia Vault

 Same model, stronger reach

-Every build uses the very same groups, schedules, freeze and snooze you'll learn here — nothing new to learn.
-They just apply them with the authority of a native app rather than a browser add-on.
+Every version uses the same groups, schedules, freeze, and snooze you will learn here - nothing new to learn.
+They simply help in different parts of your day.

 Start · Install